 I could not resist the house-made conch and crab hushpuppies when I saw them on the Lent Specials menu.
 I told my waitress I would probably be taking them to go.
 She gave me a to go box before they came out, and served the dipping sauce with its lid.
 That’s service!
 The hushpuppies were perfectly fried, not too oily and with a crisp coating.
 The inside was soft and delicious and loaded with seafood.
 The filling was a mix of crab and conch meat, corn, and scallion.
 It was served with the Beer Engine whole grain mustard aioli, but I was perfectly happy eating them straight without the aioli.
 I had one and boxed up the rest.

 My most recent burger was the Bob’z Big Boyz Burger, which was a nod to the Big Boy.
-It was a burger of the month..
+It was a burger of the month, but is now on the regular menu.
 It is a 1/3 pound burger topped with American cheese, crinkle cut dill pickle slices, and their homemade Bob’z sauce on a sesame seed bun.
 It also seems as if it was topped with a lot of chopped up lettuce mixed in the sauce.
 It was a fun burger and probably better than a Big Boy is nowadays.
 With the soup and a hushpuppy I got full quickly and took half of my burger home for dinner.
 The eyes are always bigger than the stomach.

 Beer Engine is open every day of the year from 11AM to 2:30AM.
 I hear they have a great Sunday brunch too.
 They have a great little patio that is very much in demand in the warmer months.
 I spent one lovely summer evening on the patio enjoying a West Side Burger and a couple brews with friends.
 I’m glad that I live so far away from it, because I would be here all the time.